-On the flipside, there are also those that tried podcasting full-time that ended up having to swallow their pride and go back to having a day job because they weren't making any money.
+On the flipside, there are also those who tried podcasting full-time and ended up going back to their 9 to 5 job because they weren't getting any financial returns.

-If you’re seriously considering about becoming a full-time podcaster, here are some things that you need to take some time to ponder on so that you don’t end up getting frustrated and disappointed.
+If you’re seriously considering becoming a full-time podcaster, here are some key things that you need to take into account before you dive in head first.

-Podcasting, full-time or otherwise, requires a great deal of investment in time, effort, and resources.
-And just like any business, there will be a lot of challenges you’ll have to go through first before you start reaping the rewards.
+Podcasting, full-time or otherwise, will require a great deal of investment in terms of time, effort, and resources.
+And just like any business, you are likely to encounter a lot of challenges before you reap the rewards.

-Another critical thing to consider before quitting your day job to become a full-time podcaster is to know whether you got the means to be able to keep yourself and your podcasting business afloat while you’re building it.
+Another critical thing you need to consider before taking the leap of faith is if you have the means to keep yourself and your podcasting business afloat while you are still in the process of building it.

-This was the case with podcaster and entrepreneur Michelle Price-Johnson.
-In a podcast interview with Cole Johnson, she pointed out that she only decided quit her 6-figure day job after getting enough clients in her business for her to earn more than what she was making in her day job.
+The same approach was used by podcaster and entrepreneur Michelle Price-Johnson.
+In a podcast interview with Cole Johnson, she pointed out that she decided to quit her 6-figure day job only after she was sure she'd earn more from the podcast than from her day job.

-Like every business, you need to have a clear and solid game plan for your podcasting business, especially if you’re going to do this full-time.
+Just like any business venture, you also need to have a clear and solid game plan for your podcasting business.
+This is especially necessary if you intend to do it full-time.

-Start creating your business plan by determining who is the core audience for your podcast.
-One of the biggest mistakes that podcasters do is that they tend to be very general about it.
-Michelle Price-Johnson recommends to narrow down your core audience to a specific genre.
+Start creating your business plan by identifying who your core audience is.
+Generalizing the people they want to target is often one of the biggest mistakes many podcasters commit.
+Michelle Price-Johnson recommends narrowing down your core audience to a specific genre.

-I personally suggest to take it one step further to narrow it down to just one person.
-Marketers call this a persona--a semi-fictional description of who it is you want to target that’s based on data.
-Don't only limit yourself with the demographics.
+I personally suggest taking it one step further by narrowing it down to just one person.
+Marketers call this a persona--a data-based, semi-fictional description of the individual you would like to target.
+However, consider it best not to limit yourself to the demographics.

-Instead, create a story behind your persona complete with all the different problems and challenges they're currently facing.
-That way, you don't only have a more precise idea who you're trying to reach out to, but also have a better understanding of what kind of product or service you can offer as a solution.
+Instead, create a story behind your persona complete with all the different problems and challenges they are likely facing.
+That way, you don't only have a more precise idea of who you're trying to reach out to, you will also gain a better understanding of the kind of products or services you can offer as a solution.

-Once you got those in place, you also need to plot out how you’re going to market your podcast and your business.
-Far too often, many podcasters spend too much time on producing podcasts that they hardly give any time to other equally important aspects of running a business like marketing and management.
-Creating a plan will make sure that you provide all parts of the business equal attention.
+Once you have the basics covered, you also need to figure out how you’re going to market your podcast and your business.
+Far too often, many podcasters spend too much time producing podcasts that they tend to overlook other important aspects like marketing and management.
+Having a plan in place can help ensure all the key aspects of the business are attended to accordingly.

 Becoming a full-time podcaster can be a life-changing decision.
-Just remember that it can go both ways.
-Done at the right time and the right way, podcasting full-time can become a fruitful career.
-But if you rush into it, you can end up getting burned.
-Prepare a solid foundation for your podcasting career even while you're still employed by keeping in mind the guidelines I've just shared.
-That way, the transition will be smooth once you decide that it's time to make that shift.
+Keep in mind that it can go both ways.
+Done at the right time and the right way, podcasting full-time can be a very lucrative career.
+However, if you venture into it unprepared, you can get burned.
+Build a robust foundation for podcasting while you are still employed.
+The tips I shared above are good starting points if you don't know where to begin.
+As long as you have all the bases covered, your transition will be smooth sailing once you decide to make the shift.

 Share this post!